salaxios/Sonar.js/README.md

 # NOTE: MAIN BRANCH IS OLD.
 USE EXPERIMENTAL. https://github.com/salaxios/Sonar.js/tree/experimental
 Sonar.js : (Salaxios Open NAtive Runtime).
 A first of its kind, non-browser/DOM javascript desktop native runtime written in C, for PixiJS v5 WebGL applications with a focus on being a game wrapper for RPG Maker MZ games.
 Built as an accessory to the Salaxios Narrative Engine (More info at https://salaxios.github.io).
 Originally titled Salaxios WebGLEmu

+The Sonar.js philosophy:
+> **If you make Sonar.js better, you should make it better for everyone.
+If you want to sell your game for the Nintendo Switch, go right ahead.
+These two are not in contradiction.**

+---

+### What This License Means for Developers

+* **Your Game Code is Yours**
+  Write your game in JavaScript, pack your assets, build closed-source commercial titles, and sell them on Steam, the App Store, Google Play, or consoles.
+We lay no claim to your game code, scripts, or assets.

+* **Console Ready**
+  Porting to Nintendo Switch, PlayStation, or Xbox?
+Our Section 7 exception explicitly permits linking to NDA-restricted console SDKs without forcing you to leak proprietary platform code or break vendor NDAs.

+* **Give Back to the Engine**
+  If you patch, optimize, or upgrade the core C/C++ Sonar.js native runtime for desktop or mobile, those engine-level improvements belong to the community.
+Share your C/C++ source code fixes back so everyone benefits.

 Ultramode 7 proof of concept:
 <img width="1187" height="663" alt="image" src="https://github.com/user-attachments/assets/52dad355-3b80-4fc1-a87d-3182c29a1398" />